-By a popular opinion, assumption exists that the idol of Lord Govind Dev ji was ensconced at Radha Madhav Temple in 1714 AD before moving it into the existing Govind Devji Temple.
-There are no written records, this is merely an assumption based on the re-construction of the events.
-Therefore, Radha Madhav Temple at Kanak Vrindavan is commonly referred as old Govind Devji Temple in Jaipur.
+As per the popular opinion, it’s an assumption the idol of Lord Govind Dev Ji was ensconced at Radha Madhav Temple in 1714 AD before moving it into the existing Govind Devji Temple.
+There are no official records to prove this though; this is merely an assumption based on the re-construction of events.
+For this reason, Radha Madhav Temple at Kanak Vrindavan is also called Old Govind Devji Temple in Jaipur.

-The temple follows the architectural style of the Natwar ji Temple.
+The temple follows an architectural style similar to Natwar Ji Temple.

-However, Radha Madhav Temple is bigger than the former.
+Radha Madhav Temple is bigger than the Natwar Ji Temple.
 The sanctum is on the first floor, while the ground floor has several rooms.
-The temple faces the East direction; the staircase for the public entrance however is from the North side of the temple.
+The temple faces east direction; the staircase for the entrance, however, is from the north.

-Looking at the architecture and layout the original entry was supposedly from the Eastern direction which is now closed for the public.
-The current staircase seems a later addition.
+The original entry gate is from the east which is now closed for the public.
+The current staircase seems to be a later addition.

-The temple largely follows Rajput architectural style, Mughal influence is evident in this beautiful Bengaldar Chhatri above the old staircase.
+The temple largely follows the Rajput architectural style, Mughal influence is evident in this beautiful Bangledar Chhatri.

-Kanak Vrindavan Temple was renovated few years ago by the Hindustan Charitable Trust.
-Govind Devji Temple, Jaipur maintains and manages both temples in Kanak Vrindavan Garden complex – Natwarji Temple and Radha Madhav Temple.
+Kanak Vrindavan Temple was renovated a few years ago by the Hindustan Charitable Trust.
+Govind Devji Temple Trust maintains and manages both temples in Kanak Vrindavan Garden complex – Natwarji Temple and Radha Madhav Temple.
 I recommend a visit to the Kanak Vrindavan Garden complex to enjoy its serene and blissful environs.

-Govind Devji temple trust governs both Radha Madhav ji and Natwar ji Temple.
-Both these temples follow the same system of Govind Dev ji temple with regards to the Jhanki and Aarti.
+Since Govind Devji Temple trust manages both Radha Madhav Ji and Natwar Ji Temple, these temples follow the Govind Dev Ji temple time schedule for Darshan/ Jhanki and Aarti.
 Do check the Govind Devji Temple Darshan timing online.
 The temple is open throughout the day.
-You can have Darshan during any of the 7 prescribed slots in a day.
+You can have Darshan during any of the 7 prescribed time slots in a day.